hello-pangea/dnd/docs/guides/how-we-detect-scroll-containers.md

 > Generally you will not need to read this guide 😊.
 Detection of scroll containers "should just work".
 However, if you are having issues with it you can dig more deeply into this guide 🕵️‍

-`react-forked-dnd` will automatically detect the scroll containers for your application when a drag is starting.
+`@react-forked/dnd` will automatically detect the scroll containers for your application when a drag is starting.
 It does this by looking at the _computed_ `overflowX` and `overflowY` values of an element.

-If `react-forked-dnd` finds an element that has a _computed_ `overflowX` or `overflowY` set to `scroll` or `auto` then that element is marked as a scroll container.
+If `@react-forked/dnd` finds an element that has a _computed_ `overflowX` or `overflowY` set to `scroll` or `auto` then that element is marked as a scroll container.

 ## Background information about `overflow`